Did you know that 56% of Americans lose sleep when they think about retirement?1

 Make a habit of checking your budget anywhere from every month to once a year, depending on your comfort level.
 It’s easier to avoid financial trouble if you discover issues early and you’ll feel less anxiety if you can see that you’re on track month after month.

 Don’t be one of the many retiring boomers who is losing sleep tonight from anxiety about retirement.
-A Bankers Life advisor can help you explore your options and guide you through the challenges—so you can rest easier knowing you’re on track to reach your goals.
+A Bankers Life representative can help you explore your options and guide you through the challenges—so you can rest easier knowing you’re on track to reach your goals.
 Get started here.

 1Cheatsheet, 15 Retirement Statistics That Will Scare the Crap Out of You, October 4, 2018 2Yahoo!
 Finance, The Big Problem with 56% of People Retiring Earlier Than They Expected, January 27, 2019 3CNN, Here’s How Much the Average Couple Will Spend on Health Care Costs in Retirement, April 19, 2018 4Bankers Life Center for a Secure Retirement, Bankers Life Center for a Secure Retirement, Longevity Risk and Retirement Income Planning for Middle-Income Americans, accessed 2019.
 5Social Security Administration, Benefits Planner Life Expectancy, accessed 2019 6Kaiser Health News, A Late-Life Surprise: Taking Care Of Frail, Aging Parents, August 23, 2018